FourwingsY/react-rtab/README.md

 see [fourwingsy.github.io/react-rtab](http://fourwingsy.github.io/react-rtab)

 ### Description
-react-rtab use Models to rendering tab component.
+React-rtab use Models to rendering tab component.

-the `R` in 'R'tab represents `repeatedly`, `rendered`
+the `R` in 'R'tab stands for `R`epeatedly, `R`endered models.

 Models should be an array of Model `{tab: TabModel, panel: PanelModel}`